Save Money + Reduce Plastic Waste

 Each Sunday, put a weeks’ worth of snacks in reusable containers.
 It makes lunch packing easier, saves time assembling lunches, and keeps single-use plastic containers out of our landfills and oceans.

-We love these BPA-Free reusable zipper bags for things like fruit, veggies, pretzels, nuts, dried fruit, chips, jerky, popcorn, and chips.
+These are a great alternative to plastic zip bags and can be used for fruit, veggies, pretzels, nuts, dried fruit, chips, jerky, popcorn, and chips.
 Line them up in the cupboard or fridge and grab them when you’re ready.

 Aside from the grocery savings, the average family spends about $144 on zipper sandwich bags each year, with almost all of those ending up in the landfills.
 Compare that to a set of bags that costs you $10 - $24 and can be used for years.

 Reusable Zip Closure Storage Bags $10 - $24